 Notes: 1.
-Figures in parentheses are t values.
-Asterisks, and , indicate statistically significant at 5% and 1% levels, respectively.
-(Same for Below)
+Figures in parentheses are t-values.
+Asterisks, and , indicate statistical significance at the 5 percent and 1 percent levels, respectively (same for below).
 2. M-test tests for serial correlation in the error term when the explanatory variable indicates a self-lag in the dependent variable.

-3. The results of F-test are shown in the REST=1 column.
+3. The results of F test are shown in the REST = 1 column.